 General

-MBMS bearer service control describes how the PoC Client acting as a MBMS Client detects the TGMI, connects to the Multicast PoC Channel, and then receives the Media over the Multicast PoC Channel according to rules and procedures of [3GPP TS 25.331] subclause 8.7 "MBMS specific procedures".
+MBMS bearer service control describes how the PoC Client acting as a MBMS Client detects theTMGI, connects to the Multicast PoC Channel, and then receives the Media over the Multicast PoC Channel according to rules and procedures of [3GPP TS 25.331] for UTRAN and [3GPP TS 36.331] for eUTRAN.

-NOTE: The TGMI is received in the MIME SDP body of the SIP INFO request announcing the Multicast PoC Channel.
+NOTE 1: The TMGI is received in the MIME SDP body of the SIP INFO request announcing the Multicast PoC Channel.

+NOTE 2: MBMS procedures specific to the transfer of Discrete Media over the Multicast PoC Channel are described in the subclause 5.4.1 "File Distribution MBMS".

+The procedures for UTRAN and eUTRAN are described in following sections.

+7.1.1.1 General (UTRAN)

 The PoC Client acting as a MBMS Client:

-SHALL based on information from PoC application layer on activated MBMS service(s) start monitoring MICH for MCCH acquisition in next modification period as specified in [3GPP TS 25.331/ch.8.7.1, ch.8.7.3] "Reception of MBMS control information" and "MBMS Notification";
+SHALL based on information from PoC application layer on activated MBMS service(s) start monitoring MICH for MCCH acquisition in next modification period as specified in [3GPP TS 25.331];